-The aforementioned are all referencing the same thing, but NOT all produced are equal.
+The aforementioned are all referencing the same thing essentially.

-In simple terms, a Tax Depreciation Schedule is a report that details valid tax claims available for property investors (for income producing properties) relating to:
+In simple terms, a Tax Depreciation Schedule is a report that details valid tax claims available for property investors on their investment property (for income-producing properties) relating to:

 i.
 Building / Capital Works